 Helix is a good, stretchy, innovative fighter in a sea of Rocky wannabes and Naruto cosplayers.
 He only wants to make everyone happy, and will do so by relentlessly beating foes into submission with sticky, gooey orbs of destruction.
 The prosecution (aka Cecilia) will try to convince you that Helix is bad, a crime, but the only crime is to deny him the happiness brought by competing in the stretchy-arm arenas and hoisting that trophy high over his… head?

 Arms’ Helix must die.
-Wipe his horrible, putrid face from the Arms roster.
-He must be disposed of in a nuclear waste bin and, after being transported to a remote landfill, and then lit on fire to rot and steam away.
+Wipe his putrid face from the Arms roster.
+He should be disposed of in a nuclear waste bin and, after being transported to a remote landfill, and then lit on fire to rot and steam away.
 Helix is disgusting and ought not to exist.
 I hate him.
 Please understand.

 When Helix enters a battle, he undulates his chest like he’s about to throw down a well-rehearsed Cha Cha Slide routine in a middle school dance circle.
 He extends and contracts like a glob of snot in an invisible tissue.
 His hair is worms.
 And when he fights, he makes those noises.
 The sounds Helix emits range from honking a clown’s nose to aroused chittersquacks and euphoric clucks.
-He screams like a howler monkey getting eaten by Flubber.
+He screams like a howler monkey getting consumed by Flubber.
 When he wins, he blows a raspberry—without moving his mouth.
 Who is Helix’s voice actor?
 Why would you sign up for this?

 I want you to imagine Arms’ Helix asking you to prom.
 Imagine that.
 Just picture how he’d squirm up to you, a little sensually, and how his shiny, pink lips would look mouthing the words.
 Picture how his eyes would stare, unblinking.
 Imagine Helix screeching out the words, “Will you go to prom with me?” and melting into a puddle.
 Did you get the icky crawls up your back?